China sets growth target 'over 6%,' tightening HK control - WTMJ

 AP Business Writer

-BEIJING (AP) — China’s No. 2 leader set a healthy economic growth target Friday and vowed to make this nation self-reliant in technology amid tension with Washington and Europe over trade and human rights.
+BEIJING (AP) — China’s No. 2 leader set a healthy economic growth target Friday and vowed to make the nation self-reliant in technology amid tension with the U.S. and Europe over trade and human rights.
 Another official announced plans to tighten control over Hong Kong by reducing the public’s role in government.

-The ruling Communist Party aims for growth “over 6%” as the world’s second-largest economy rebounds from the coronavirus, Premier Li Keqiang said in a speech to China’s ceremonial legislature.
-Some 3,000 delegates gathered for its annual two-week meeting, the year’s highest-profile political event, under intense security and anti-virus controls.
+The ruling Communist Party aims for growth of “over 6%” as the world’s second-largest economy rebounds from the coronavirus, Premier Li Keqiang said in a speech to China’s ceremonial legislature.
+About 3,000 delegates gathered for its annual meeting, the year’s highest-profile political event, under intense security and anti-virus controls.
+It has been shortened from two weeks to one because of the pandemic.

 The party is shifting back to its longer-term goal of becoming a global competitor in telecoms, electric cars and other profitable technology.
 That is inflaming trade tension with Washington and Europe, which complain Beijing’s tactics violate its market-opening commitments and hurt foreign competitors.